bilal-dotcom/blog/clplnoyob000009jo5iow3dqx.md

 * **Social engineering** - Manipulating people into revealing sensitive information.

-* **Code Injection and SQL Injection Attacks -** Code injection attack is a way to inject some code in a web form, in order to interact with the database, by executing some arbitrary commands.
-It usually in order to steal or modify data.
+* **Code Injection and SQL Injection Attacks -** Code injection attacks involve inserting code into a web form to interact with the database by executing arbitrary commands.
+This is usually done to steal or modify data.

     This enables attackers to read sensitive data from the database.